rieckpil/java-testing-toolbox/README.md

 Requirements:

 - Java 21: Verify with `java -version`
-- A running Docker engine (required for Testcontainers): `docker info`
+- A running Docker engine: `docker info`

 Build the project and run all tests with: